Recognizing Excellence in Records & Information Management

 Leahy's career in records management ended on June 23, 1964 when he died a day after suffering a stroke but his records management legacy is being perpetuated through the Emmett J. Leahy annual award for outstanding contributions to information and records management.

 There is no Leahy Archives Collection that documents Emmett J. Leahy's career as a records management practitioner, promoter, and visionary.
 Consequently, any in depth understanding of Emmett J. Leahy must be gleaned from memos, letters, reports, and publications in a variety of archives repositories.
+Former award winner Charles Dollar used such sources to write the entry for Leahy in the Encyclopedia of Archival Writers 1515-2015, which was co-edited by Dr Luciana Duranti another former award winner.

 An intriguing aspect of Leahy's career is what his archives and records management peers had to say about him and his work.
 The absence of a collection of Leahy documentation makes this somewhat problematic.
 However, oral history interviews, the identification of extant correspondence with Leahy or about him can help compensate for this absence.
 Below are four instances of what Leahy's peers had to say about him.